nixworks/public/news/2002/11/19/the-tanker-prestige-which-has-been-leaking-oil-off-the-north-west-coast-of-spain-for-several-days-split-into-two-at-8-o-clock-in-the.md

 ### [2002-11-19](/news/2002/11/19/index.md)

 #  The tanker ''Prestige'', which has been leaking oil off the north-west coast of Spain for several days, split into two at 8 o'clock in the morning (0700 GMT).
-The vessel was reported to be about {{Nowrap|250 km}} away from the Spanish coast at that time.
+The vessel was reported to be about 250 km away from the Spanish coast at that time.
 The entire load of oil is 70,000 ton; most of it is still in the two parts of the ship; if all leaks out the resulting damage could be twice that of the Exxon Valdez disaster off the coast of Alaska in 1989.
 Despite efforts, the oil reached the coast.
 See: [http://news.bbc.co.uk/1/hi/world/europe/2488229.stm].